List of smoking bans: Cuba

 Cuba has prohibited smoking in most workplaces, removed cigarette machines and made it illegal to sell tobacco products near schools since February 2005.
 The ban included prohibiting smoking in closed public spaces, public transport, educational, health and sporting institutions.
 However, the ban was not very effective as a study revealed that more than 50% of the population are being exposed to smoking in daily life.
 In 2014, Cuban authorities said that they are working on passing further anti-smoking legislation.
 Such legislation will prevent the sale of cigarettes to people under the age of eighteen.
 The new legislation will also require tobacco companies to add graphic warnings on the packaging.

 Cyprus

 On 9 July 2009 Cyprus passed a new law, tightening up ineffective 2002 legislation, which banned smoking in bars, restaurants, nightclubs and workplaces as of 1 January 2010.
 Since the implementation of the smoking ban on 1 January 2010, compliance levels have been variable, apparently mainly due to a lack of enforcement by the police.
-A spokesman for some restaurant & bar owners has nevertheless complained that the introduction of the ban has led to a drop in revenue but produced no evidence to support this statement.
+A spokesman for some restaurant & bar owners has nevertheless complained that the introduction of the ban has led to a drop in revenue.